stergiosbamp/crm-go-api/README.md

 - API supports authentication using JSON Web Tokens (JWT).
 - Protect your endpoints and control access to your CRM data.
-- Generate tokens for your users and invalidate them using server-side blacklisting.
+- Generate tokens for your users and invalidate them using a token revocation mechanism.

 ### 🌐 Entities